In This Article

 - Register your business name.

-- Get insurances including public liability with molestation cover, professional indemnity, personal, property and workers compensation.
+- Get insurances including public liability cover, professional indemnity, personal, property and workers compensation.

 - Use staff and business contracts.